 3. Select the DAC package from the local disk (no need to upload it to the storage!)

 4. Choose the database name and other options

 5. Click Submit and in a few moments youâ€™ll get the database you need on Azure Server

 WARNING: We got good results only with the DAC made on MS SQL Server 2008R2.
 Visual Studio DAC file gave us a syntax error on import.

 So we have an empty database and we need to move data to it.

-The first possibility of data migration we've found is SQL Server Integration Services (SSIS).
+The first possibility of data migration we’ve found is SQL Server Integration Services (SSIS).
 Using a visual development tool based on Microsoft Visual Studio called the SQL Server Business Intelligence Development Studio (BIDS).
-It allows users to edit SSIS packages using drag-and-drop user interface.
+It allows users to edit SSIS packages using a drag-and-drop user interface.

 Here are some other variants:

 - Use a third-party tool to create the SQL script with INERT Statements and run it on the Azure SQL side.
 However, you might experience problems with blogs, image fields, etc. Also, take into account the large size of the script in case of a huge amount of data.

 - Write a custom Data Migration Tool.
 We could easily connect to the remote Azure SQL and push the data to it from our application.